-Filter the tasks view to reduce the amount of information that appears in the portlet to a specific subset.
+You can filter the SVU tasks view to reduce the amount of information that appears.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Software Version Updater to open an SVU portlet.
+- 1. Select Backup & Restore > Device Software Management > Software Version Updater.

-- 2. Select the Tasks tab.
+- 2. Click Tasks.

-- 3. Click Filter Tasks.
+- 3. Click the Filter Tasks icon.

-4. In the Task Name field, type the task name or the first letter of the task name to be filtered.
+4. From the Add a filter window, in the Task Name field enter the first letter or full name of the task you want to filter.

-Note:
+Tip: